Elliot at River's Edge

 Who will I see when I visit the Wound Center?

-We have three physicians and two Nurse Practitioners on service who will care for you and follow you for your treatments.
+We have a team of Physicians and Nurse Practitioners on service who will care for you and follow you for your treatments.
 Nurses, Licensed Nursing Assistants and Medical Assistants may also assist with your care.
 Nurses, Licensed Nursing Assistants and Medical Assistants may also assist with your care.
 At times you may have a nurse only visit where a Registered Nurse will complete a wound assessment, provide wound care, or a dressing change that does not require a provider visit on that date.

 What is a chronic wound?